openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

 # Template: IOTivity C++ server

-The generated code acts as an simulator:
+The generated code acts as a simulator:
 - it creates values at start update
 - handles incoming requests,
     - stores the values on POST